SilkRose/Pony/src/stories/timeless-tears/timeless-tears.md

 *Aww.*

-"Sounds like she is good hooves."
+"Sounds like she is in good hooves."

 "Thank you."